PAIDiPaidThis.com

 How to pay less

-• Check whether the from-price is an express version and what the full-length session costs before booking.
+• Check whether the from-price is an express version and what the full-length session actually costs before booking.

 Common questions